Quizalofop

-Quizalofop is a chlorophenxy and phenoxy herbicide that works by inhibition of acetyl-CoA-carboxylase to selectively control grasses, without affecting broadleaf crops.
-It may be shortened to QPE, from Quizalofop-P-Ethyl.
+Quizalofop is a phenoxy herbicide that works by inhibition of acetyl-CoA-carboxylase to selectively control grasses, without affecting broadleaf crops.
+It may be shortened to QPE, from Quizalofop-P-ethyl, which is the most common commercial variant of quizalofop.
 It is used in Australia, Morocco and Europe.

 Quizalofop's HRAC classification is Group A (Australia and global), or Group 1 (numeric).
 Group A herbicides inhibit acetyl CoA carboxylase, (ACCase).

 Affected weeds show symptoms after 7 to 10 days, the base and inter-veins become yellow; new growth joints are weak.
 After 16 days, tips become yellow or red and the plant falls apart.
 In animal tests, it has been shown not to cause cancer or reproductive problems.

 Application

 Typically is quizalofop sold as an agricultural emulsifiable concentrate at 100-200 g/L, using solvents of liquid hydrocarbons or N-Methylpyrrolidone.
 When sprayed on crops, it is most effective in mild, fine weather with rain in the next one or two days.
 Hot and dry conditions reduce control.
 Clay content, soil pH or soil organic matter has little effect on QPE.
 The usual application is through a 30-150 L/Ha tank mix.

 QPE is a post-emergent herbicide and is absorbed through the leaves, whence it is quickly translocated to the roots and growing sections of the plant.
 It has little residual activity after the initial spraying.